I laid my mother down

 Glenzerline married Alter Lee Cochran on November 22, 1952.
 Al and Gwen would go on to have 5 boys and 67 wonderful years together.
 Being an Army wife meant Gwen having to raise the boys on her own at times, which she did with grace and strength.

 Mrs. Cochran had a successful career in restaurant management and as a federal employee.
 She is survived by her husband Al, 3 of her boys, Craig, Shelton and Cedric.
 Daughters’ in law Renee, Sherrie, Sheelah, and Shakila, 14 grandchildren and 3 great grandchildren.
 She is predeceased by her sons Rory and Aldous.

-To send flowers to Glenzerline's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenzerline (Feggans) Cochran, please visit our floral store.